 Interrogative Adjectives examples:

-Interrogative Adjectives examples are used with nouns to ask the question in a sentence.
-How, Why, Which, What, Whose, when they are used with nouns to ask questions are called Interrogative Adjectives.
+Interrogative adjective examples are used with nouns to ask the question in a sentence.
+How, Why, Which, What, Whose, when used with nouns to ask questions, are called interrogative adjectives.

 Difference between Interrogative Adjective and Interrogative pronoun: